mawais54013/Chat-It/README.md

 The chat code above is used to connect new users to the current channel.
 Every time a new message is typed, the message is added to an array and display on the chat area.

 # Final Thoughts
-Hope everyone enjoys working this application, I had a really great time creating the project and I hope users will enjoy it too.
+Hope everyone enjoys this application, I had a really great time creating the project and I hope everyone will enjoy it too.

-Thank you Everyone
+Thank you

 # Author
 * **Muhammad** - https://github.com/mawais54013